Last Updated: September 22, 2020

 Dateline: Tokyo, Japan

-It’s no secret to those that know me that I like traveling in luxury.
+It’s no secret to those who know me that I like traveling in luxury.

 I’ve never subscribed to the backpacker/digital nomad mindset of slumming it in hostels and cutting costs wherever possible.
 I prefer to work from settings where I know that I can maximize my productivity because my surroundings are peaceful and all the amenities I would need to tackle the day’s activities are readily accessible.

-And the more I work with folks at the seven-figure income level and higher, the more I realize that I am not alone in my desire for luxury settings and five-star service.
+And the more I work with folks at the seven and eight-figure income level and higher, the more I realize that I am not alone in my desire for luxury settings and five-star service.
+In fact, I’ve predicted that this is the future of the digital nomad movement.

 But I still can’t deny the little rush of satisfaction I feel when I get a good deal.
 It is one of those permanent marks of my American upbringing that lingers even after a decade of global living.
 But good deals and luxury are not mutually exclusive – you can have them both.